Migrate to FileStorage (RWX) for Imaging Kubernetes deployments

 kubectl delete sc castimaging-fs

-c) Re-run helm upgrade with the same values as Step 1 and repeat from step a) above until the job completes successfully.
+c) Re-run helm upgrade with the same values as in Step 1 and repeat from step a) above until the job completes successfully.

 Step 3 - Delete the old PVC